tetradsensors/tetrad-api-old/README.md

   - In Firebase: create a web app, then Settings -> General -> Web App -> Firebase SDK snippet (Config) -> copy and paste to JSON file and reformat as a valid JSON object.
 - `apiKey` from `fbconfig.json` is in the URL to get a session token for a user.
 Will only work if attached to a valid service account (which GAE instances are, by default).
 - `fbconfig.json` is stored in [Google Secret Manager](https://console.cloud.google.com/security/secret-manager?project=tetrad-296715&folder=&organizationId=) as `firebase_config`.
+- Once you have a JWT token, add it to the the `Authentication` Header when you make your request
+- All API endpoints use HTTP `POST`, and require the `Authentication` header, so they will not work through the browser's address input.

 ### Firestore
 - Collection `user_groups`: Each document is a group (name of document)